 More than 130,000 people are injured in truck collisions each year in the United States.
-The majority of these truck accidents result in injuries to the motorists the trucks collided into.
+The majority of these truck accidents result in injuries to the motorists the trucks collided.
 The massive size and heavy weights of trucks often lead to serious damage and death when they are involved in accidents.
 The victims in truck accidents are generally the drivers and passengers of other vehicles involved in the accident.

 Statistics show that distracted truck drivers cause the majority of truck accidents.
 Distracted trucking is very dangerous and the results are often deadly.